 Even when users aren’t planning to visit your site, a clear favicon design that stands out among the rest can lead to users revisiting your site.

-Four Steps to Creating a Favicon for Your Website
+How to create a Favicon for Your Website

 Step 1: Create Your Image

-To support a consistent brand image, many businesses simply use their company logo.
+To support a consistent brand identity, many businesses simply use their company logo.

 To make it easier to edit, start with a 64 x 64 pixel square and you can scale it down to 16 x 16 pixels later.
 Then you need to save the file as a .jpg, .png, .gif, .bmp, or .tif.